PUBLICATION ETHICS

 Duties of Authors

-: Authors should present an accurate account of the work performed as well as an objective discussion of its significance.
+- Reporting Standards: Authors should present an accurate account of the work performed as well as an objective discussion of its significance.
 Underlying data should be represented accurately in the paper.

 - Originality and Plagiarism: Authors must ensure that they have written entirely original works.
 If the authors have used the work and/or words of others, this must be appropriately cited.